Writer-Sonic/Help-Me-See/README.md

 By using Help Me See, you agree to the terms of this Privacy Policy.
 If you do not agree with the terms, please do not use the App.

-Thank you for choosing Help Me See.
+Thank you for choosing Help My Eyes.